 Andrea Crosta, Executive Director

-He sits on the board of the Italian NGO “Torbiera” Zoological Society and since 1989 he has been involved on a variety of wildlife conservation and research projects in Argentina, Armenia, Italy, Estonia, Thailand, Kenya and Gabon.
+Andrea has 25 years of experience in conservation and research projects all over the world.
+He sits on the board of the Italian environmental NGO “Torbiera” Zoological Society and since 1989 he has been involved on a variety of projects in Africa, Asia, South America and Europe.

 He holds a Master Degree in Natural Sciences, a Master Degree in Business & Innovation and a BSc in Psychology.